Voting Rules for Accurate

 Quotes about Proportional Representation

-Column 2 lists the average number of Seats in each election district and the voting Rule used to elect the country's lower house.
+Seats in column 2 tell the average number of reps elected in a district and the voting Rule used to elect the country's lower house.

 “PR” and “STV” countries use forms of proportional representation.